Neo96Mav/Azure_ML_Project_1/README.md

 # Optimizing an ML Pipeline in Azure

 Author: Avineil Jain
+Note: Some part of the Azure ML Tutorials code have been used in this project.

 ## Overview
 This project is part of the Udacity Azure ML Nanodegree.